AGMach7/scala/README.md

       }
      ```

+     The `finally` block is executed regardless of whether an exception occurs, making it useful for cleanup operations.

   6. **Match Expressions with Case Classes:**
     Match expressions become even more powerful when working with case classes, allowing for deconstruction and extraction of values.